 Disputes are an unfortunate part of accepting payments online, but they are not typically common.
 Disputes and the reasons for them (e.g., fraud) are ultimately your responsibility so you must take the appropriate actions to prevent and respond to disputes.

-When a cardholder disputes a payment you’ve processed, you are charged a $25.00 dispute fee by the card network.
+When a cardholder disputes a payment you’ve processed, you are charged a $25.00 dispute fee by the payment processor.
 This amount is withdrawn from your account balance along with disputed amount.

-If a dispute is won, accepted or unsuccessfully challenged, you are still responsible for both the dispute fee and the Stripe processing fee on the original payment.
+If a dispute is won, accepted or unsuccessfully challenged (lost), you are still responsible for both the $25 dispute fee and the processing fee on the original payment.
 It’s important that you take steps to best prevent against disputes, and to submit as much information as possible in a response.

 Responding to a Dispute

-Our customer care team here at Aisle Planner will work with you to respond to any disputes.
-We'll guides you through the response submission process, step-by-step.
+Our chargeback team will work with you to respond to any disputes.
+We'll guide you through the response submission process, step-by-step.
 You’ll be asked to provide different pieces of evidence and send us any necessary files, depending on the dispute type.
 All this works to increase the likelihood of a dispute being found in your favor.

 If you receive a dispute, you may want to first get in touch with the customer and discuss it before you respond.
 It’s possible that they simply did not recognize or remember the transaction when they viewed their statement.